 Various studies have shown that immediate cord clamping can damage physiology, anatomy, and parts of the birth process.

 This can create complications for the mother, too.
-Delayed cord clamping of the umblical cord increases the risk of postpartum hemorrhage as well.
+Delayed cord clamping of the umbilical cord increases the risk of postpartum hemorrhage as well.
 It decreases the blood flow within the newborn’s umbilical cord, and it may create difficulty for the uterus to contract and expel the placenta.

 Conclusion